History of the motorcycle: After World War II

 After the World War II, some American veterans found a replacement for the camaraderie, excitement, danger and speed of life at war in motorcycles.
 Grouped into loosely organized clubs, motorcycle riders in the US created a new social institution—the motorcyclists or "bikers"—which was later skewed by the "outlaw" persona Marlon Brando portrayed in the 1953 film The Wild One.

 In Europe, on the other hand, post-war motorcycle producers were more concerned with designing practical, economical transportation than the social aspects, or "biker" image.

 Italian designer Piaggio introduced the Vespa in 1946, which experienced immediate and widespread popularity.
 Imports from the UK, Italy and Germany, thus found a niche in US markets that American bikes did not fill.

 The BSA Group purchased Triumph Motorcycles in 1951 to become the largest producer of motorcycles in the world claiming "one in four".
 The German NSU was the largest manufacturer from 1955 until 1959 when Honda became the largest manufacturer.

 British manufacturers Triumph, BSA, and Norton retained a dominant position in some markets until the rise of the Japanese manufacturers, led by Honda, in the late 1960s and early 1970s.
 The role of the motorcycle shifted in the 1960s, from the tool of a life to a toy of a lifestyle.
 It became part of an image, of status, a cultural icon for individualism, a prop in Hollywood B-movies.

 The motorcycle also became a recreational machine for sport and leisure, a vehicle for carefree youth, not essential transportation for the mature family man or woman, and the Japanese were able to produce modern designs more quickly, more cheaply, and of better quality than their competitors.
 Their motorbikes were more stylish and more reliable, so the British manufacturers fell behind as mass-market producers.

 Honda, which was officially founded in Japan on September 24, 1948, introduced their SOHC inline-four engine CB750 in 1969, which was inexpensive and immediately successful.
 It established the across-the-frame-four engine configuration as a design with huge potential for power and performance.
 Shortly after the introduction of the SOHC, Kawasaki demonstrated the potential of the four-stroke four-cylinder engine with the introduction of the KZ900.

-Suzuki, Kawasaki and the Yamaha each started producing motorcycles in the 1950s.
+Suzuki, Kawasaki and Yamaha each started producing motorcycles in the 1950s.
 Meanwhile, the sun was setting on British dominion over the big-displacement motorbike market.